Charlotte Rampling: 2000s

 Rampling credits François Ozon with drawing her back to film in the 2000s, a period when she came to terms with the death of her elder sister, Sarah, who after having given birth prematurely in 1966, had died by suicide at 23.
 She told The Guardian: "I thought that after such a long time of not letting her be with me.
 I would like to bring her back into my life."
 The character she played in Ozon's Swimming Pool (2003), Sarah Morton, was named in her sister's honour.

-For most of Rampling's life, she said that her sister had died of a brain haemorrhage; when she and her father learned of Sarah’s death, they agreed they never would let her mother know the truth.
+For most of Rampling's life, she said that her sister had died of a brain haemorrhage; when she and her father learned of Sarah’s death, they agreed they would never let her mother know the truth.
 They kept their secret until Rampling's mother died in 2001.

 Rampling appeared in Tony Scott's Spy Game (2001), and she earned César Award nominations for Under the Sand (2000), Swimming Pool (2003), and Lemming (2005).
 At 59, she appeared in Laurent Cantet's Heading South (Vers le Sud), a 2005 film about sexual tourism.
 She appeared as Ellen, a professor of French literature, who holidays in 1970s Haiti to get the sexual attention she does not get at home.

 Hideo Kojima used Rampling's likeness for The Boss, the main antagonist of his game Metal Gear Solid 3: Snake Eater, released in 2004.

 On her choice of roles, Rampling said "I generally don't make films to entertain people.
 I choose the parts that challenge me to break through my own barriers.
 A need to devour, punish, humiliate or surrender seems to be a primal part of human nature, and it's certainly a big part of sex.
 To discover what normal means, you have to surf a tide of weirdness."

 The actress has continued to work in sexually provocative films, such as Basic Instinct 2 (2006).
 In 2008, she portrayed Countess Spencer, the mother of Keira Knightley's title character, in The Duchess and played the High Priestess in post-apocalyptic thriller Babylon A.D.
 In 2002, she recorded an album titled Comme Une Femme, or As A Woman.
 It is in both French and English, and includes passages that are spoken word as well as selections which Rampling sang..
 In February 2006, Rampling was named as the jury president at the 56th Berlin International Film Festival.

 She has been seen on the covers of Vogue, Interview and Elle, and CRUSHfanzine.
 In 2009, she posed nude in front of the Mona Lisa for Juergen Teller.
 In 2009, Rampling appeared in Todd Solondz's Life During Wartime.